Home for Global Students

 Living Costs in UK Cities Comparison

-It is apparent that living costs in London are higher than in other cities.
+Living costs in UK cities vary significantly, with London at £1,334 per month being around 30% more expensive than cities like Manchester and Bristol at approximately £1,023 per month.
 We will survey the living costs of five UK cities, including London, Bristol, Cambridge, Manchester, and Edinburgh, for more details and then compare them.

 Living Costs in London